 - Teach Yourself books – excellent and very useful for reference

 Once you’re at a semi-confident level (or before that ideally), you should either hire a tutor or start speaking to native speakers to help you improve.

-If you’re reading this outside of the pandemic, then attending meetups is a great way to improve your speaking and comprehension.
-Find language exchanges near you on Facebook and Meetup.com.
+If you have any in your area then attending meetups is a great way to improve your speaking and comprehension.
+Find language exchanges near you on Facebook, Reddit and Meetup.com.